 - 1. To write and update the agency's affirmative action plan. - 2.
 To coordinate and monitor the plan. - 3.
-To investigate complaints of discrimination and report findings with recommendations to the MHESO Director. - 4.
-To ensure that all affirmative action reporting requirements as prescribed and required by the Diversity and Equal Opportunity Division, Department of Employee Relations are completed. - 5.
+To investigate or arrange for an investigation of complaints of discrimination and to ensure report findings with recommendations to the MHESO Director. - 4.
+To ensure that all affirmative action reporting requirements as prescribed and required by the Office of Diversity and Equal Opportunity [ODEO]-- Department of Employee Relations are completed. - 5.
 To ensure the communication and dissemination of the agency's Affirmative Action Plan. - 6.
-To act as the liaison between the MHESO and the Diversity and Equal Opportunity Division, Department of Employee Relations, for purposes of affirmative action. - 7.
+To act as the liaison between the MHESO and the Office of Diversity and Equal Opportunity-- Department of Employee Relations, for purposes of affirmative action. - 7.
 To review, respond to, and facilitate approved requests for reasonable accommodation from employees and prospective employees in a fair and equitable manner. - 8.
-To determine the need for affirmative action training within the agency and to facilitate opportunities for such training with the assistance of the Diversity and Equal Opportunity and Training & Resource Center of the Department of Employee Relations, and outside resources, as necessary. - 9.
+To determine the need for affirmative action training within the agency and to facilitate opportunities for such training with the assistance of the Office of Diversity and Equal Opportunity, and Training & Resource Center of the Department of Employee Relations, the Office of the Attorney General, and outside resources, as necessary. - 9.
 To review and recommend changes in policies, procedures, and programs to facilitate affirmative action and the achievement of affirmative action goals contained in this plan. - 10.
-To support and participate in the recruitment, selection, retention and support of protected group persons as employees with the MHESO. - 11.
-To maintain contact with protected group resources for recruitment purposes.
+To support and participate in the recruitment, selection, retention and support of members of a protected class as employees with the MHESO.

-12. To notify all contractors and subcontractors with whom the agency does business, of their affirmative action responsibilities.
+- 11. To maintain contact with protected group resources for recruitment purposes. - 12.
+To notify all contractors and subcontractors with whom the agency does business, of their affirmative action responsibilities.